EGG MUFFIN CUPS WITH POTATO AND SAUSAGE

 2. Season with salt and pepper and beat to combine.

-3. To the eggs, add some potatoes, sausage and chopped onion then mix.
+3. Add some potatoes, sausage and chopped onion to the eggs then mix.

-5. Bake until a toothpick inserted in the middle of a muffin cup comes out clean
+5. Bake at 350 degrees Fahrenheit (or 180 degrees Celsius) until a toothpick inserted in the middle of a muffin cup comes out clean.

 Egg Muffin Cups